We are a diverse community fostering academic excellence. With perseverance, integrity, and citizenship, we strive to

-Bellingham Public Schools employs six full time nurse positions.
-The nurses are each assigned to several schools, and carry cell phones making them readily available to their schools and staff.
+Bellingham Public Schools employs nine nurse positions.
+The nurses are each assigned to multiple schools, and carry cell phones making them readily available to their schools and staff.

 School nurses are specialized professionals who provide knowledgeable insight into acute and chronic health conditions, and normal growth and development.
 Nurses can support your student by: